 Intersectionality

-We acknowledge that, in the words of Audre Lorde, “there is no such thing as a single-issue struggle because we do not live single-issue lives.”
+In the words of Audre Lorde, “there is no such thing as a single-issue struggle because we do not live single-issue lives.”
+Your identity, your communities, and the systems you navigate all matter in therapy.